Pultti/React-ToDoApp-Firebase/README.md

 How to run this in your environment.

 1. Install Visual studio code.
+2. Clone the project
-2. Open the project
+3. Open the project
-3. Run in Vs code terminal - Npm install
+4. Run in Vs code terminal - Npm install
-4. Build .env file to root -
+5. Build .env file to root
    FIREBASE_API_KEY= xxx
    FIREBASE_AUTH_DOMAIN= xxx
    FIREBASE_PROJECT_ID= xxx
    FIREBASE_STORAGE_BUCKET= xxx
    FIREBASE_MESSAGING_SENDER_ID= xxx
    FIREBASE_APP_ID= xxx
-5. Build firebase project, Cloud firestore and authentication (Email/password)
+7. Build firebase project, add <web> app in firebase and add authentication (Email/password)
-6. Paste the code you get from configing cloud firestore to .env file
+8. Paste the code you get from web app to .env file
-7. Use your phone as a mobile hotspot and connect your computer to it
+9. Use your phone as a mobile hotspot and connect your computer to it
-8. Run in Vs code terminal - npx expo start
+10. Run in Vs code terminal - npx expo start
-9. Download Expo go from appstore
+11. Download Expo go from playstore
-10. Open up Expo go and scan Qr code, which will pop up after npx expo start command.
+12. Open up Expo go and scan Qr code, which will pop up after npx expo start command.
-11.
+13.